Luke 13:18-21

 He also compares the kingdom to a woman in her kitchen.
 Domestic setting.
 She uses leaven in her baking to make her bread rise.
 Again, the, the, thoughtful Jewish reader may have heard this.
 And his mind wants to go back to Moses, right, for bread imagery.
 Manna coming down from heaven.
 Nobody’s gotta work at all.
 Just gather it.
 The very bread of angels.

-For his analogy: Common woman, in the household setting, leavening her bread.
+For his analogy: Common woman, in a household setting, leavening her bread.
 From the very beginning, Jesus is subverting expectations, about the human, or about the kingdom of God.
 Human expectations, thoughts that we have about what the kingdom of God should be like.
 He subverts those expectations using common, rather mundane figures of speech, common metaphors.

 And some might call, this, these comparisons a bit pedestrian, so, others, others may even dare to say they’re a bit boring.
 And if that crossed your mind, consider the scene.
 Consider the setting of the history, the historical setting, here, how the kingdom of God came into this common setting of a synagogue.
 Common world of a crippled woman; unnoticed by these. so common coming in and out for 18 years with a bent over back.
 Unnoticed by people for 18 years!